Is It Time For A Rebrand? 4 Things To Consider Before Making The Change

 They needed to rethink their service model.
 In 2011 they underwent a rebrand and relaunched the site as Pawngo with an interface that is a lot more friendly and holds the user’s hand during registration and carefully explains each step in the process4.

-If you’re considering a rebrand and are not sure where to start so you can pitch, price and position your brand to be the ideal choice for your target market, then take a look at our Persona Brand Building Blueprint™ Mastermind.
-It’s a highly interactive fast-track programme where you work intensively on your brand under our direction, alongside other senior managers over the course of two days.
-Learn more about the mastermind here.
+If you’re considering a rebrand and are not sure where to start so you can successfully pitch, price and position your brand to be the ideal choice for your target market, then take a look at our Persona Brand Building Blueprint™ Mastermind.
+It’s a highly interactive fast-track programme where you work intensively on your brand under our direction and tutelage, alongside other like-minded peers and senior managers, from non-competing sectors, over the course of two days.
+Discover more about the Persona Brand Building Blueprint™ Mastermind here.

 2. How does my actual brand perception compare with my desired brand perception?